-The world’s largest pig museum has found an appropriate home in Germany.
-The average German consumes up to 61 kg (134 lb) of meat a year - a not insignificant portion of that being pork.
+The world’s largest pig museum (Schweinemuseum) found an appropriate home in Germany.
+The average German consumes up to 61 kg (134 lb) of meat a year and the cuisine is inescapably connected with pork.

-Housed in an old slaughterhouse, the Pig Museum holds the largest collection of pig memorabilia with over 40,000 individual pieces.
+Housed in an old slaughterhouse, the Pig Museum holds the largest collection of pig memorabilia with over 50,000 individual pieces in 29 themed rooms on 3 floors.
 Explore piggy banks from tasteful to tacky, gawk at the conjoined pig twins and read about pigs and sexuality - yes, really.

-Finish your visit with a visit to the biergarten and enjoy eating one of our tasty piggy friends with dishes like Schweinshaxe.
+Finish your visit with a visit to the biergarten and enjoy eating one of our tasty piggy friends with dishes like schweinshaxe and krustenbraten.

 Address: Schlachthofstrasse 2a, 70188 Stuttgart